 Eternal Father, I offer Thee the most Precious Blood of Thy Divine Son, Jesus, in union with the masses said throughout the world today, for all the Holy Souls in Purgatory, for sinners everywhere, for sinners in the universal church, those in my own home and within my family.
 Amen.

 Prayer of St. Gertrude the Great for Souls in Purgatory

-According to tradition, our Lord promised St. Gertrude that 1,000 souls would be released from purgatory each time it is said devoutly.
+According to tradition, our Lord promised St. Gertrude, that 1,000 souls would be released from purgatory, each time this prayer is said devoutly.